Adaptive truncation of infinite sums: applications to Statistics: Statistical applications: Theory

 \subsection{Marginalisation: the case of count models with observation error}

 Marginalising out discrete variables is crucial for algorithms such as dynamic Hamiltonian Monte Carlo (dHMC) employed in Stan~\citep{Carpenter2017}, which rely on computing gradients with respect to all random quantities in the model and thus cannot handle discrete latent quantities directly.
-Hence, marginalisation constitutes a very important class of infinite series-related problems.
-It is straightforward to show that marginalisation is particularly amenable to the techniques discussed here (Proposition~\ref{prop:marginal}). \begin{proposition}[\textbf{Marginalisation and the ratio test}] Let $X$ be a discrete random variable with support on $\mathbb{N} \cup \{0 \}$ and $Y$ be any measurable function that leads to some probability space $(\Omega, \mathcal{A}, \mathcal{P})$, so that a joint probability space for $X$ and $Y$ is well-defined as well.
+Hence, marginalisation constitutes an essential class of infinite series-related problems.
+It is straightforward to show that marginalisation is particularly amenable to the techniques discussed here (Proposition~\ref{prop:marginal}).

+\begin{proposition}[\textbf{Marginalisation and the ratio test}] Let $X$ be a discrete random variable with support on $\mathbb{N} \cup \{0 \}$ and $Y$ be any measurable function that leads to some probability space $(\Omega, \mathcal{A}, \mathcal{P})$, so that a joint probability space for $X$ and $Y$ is well-defined as well.
 For any $E\in\mathcal{A}$, define marginalisation as the operation

 that is, the marginal distribution of $Y$ is the sum over all possible values of $n$ of the joint distribution of $X$ and $Y\in E$.
 Denote $\operatorname{Pr}(X = n\mid Y\in E)$ as the conditional probability function of $X$ given $Y\in E$, for all $E\in \mathcal{A}$ with positive measure.
 If this p.m.f passes the ratio test a.s., that is, if